-

 Cross-listed: Victorian Studies

 A survey of European painting from the pre-revolutionary period (c.
 1770) to realism (c.
 1850).
-Topics include changing definitions of neoclassicism and romanticism; the impact of the French revolutions of 1789, 1830, and 1848; the Napoleonic presence abroad; the shift from history painting to scenes of everyday life; landscape painting as an autonomous art form; and attitudes toward race and sexuality. while the emphasis is on French art, time is also devoted to artists in Spain, Great Britain, and Germany.
+Topics include changing definitions of neoclassicism and romanticism; the impact of the French revolutions of 1789, 1830, and 1848; the Napoleonic presence abroad; the shift from history painting to scenes of everyday life; landscape painting as an autonomous art form; and attitudes toward race and sexuality. while the emphasis is on French art, time is also devoted to artists in Spain, Great Britain, and Germany. -

-Manet to Matisse, Art History 258
+European Painting, 1850–1900, Art History 258

 Cross-listed: French Studies, GSS

-20th Century Northern European Art, Art History 262
+20th Century German Art, Art History 262

 Dada and Surrealism, Art History 265

 A survey of the two major artistic movements in post-World War I Europe.
-Lectures on earlier modernist movements in Paris, particularly cubism, are followed by a study of the iconoclastic art of Dadaists such as Marcel Duchamp.
+Lectures on earlier modernist movements in Paris, particularly cubism, are followed by a study of the iconoclastic art of Dadaists such as Marcel Duchamp. -

 Revolution, Social Change, and Art in Latin America, Art History 269